strimzi/proposals/067-kraft-jbod-support.md

         kraftMetadata: shared
 ```

-The reason why the `kraftMetadata` field is not just a boolean is to make it possible to extend the support in the future.
+The reason why the `kraftMetadata` property is not just a boolean is to make it possible to extend the support in the future.
-One such option would be a support for dedicated metadata volumes discussed in a separate section.
+One such possibility would be to support dedicated metadata volumes, which is discussed in a separate section.

-The `kraftMetadata` option will be ignored when used with ZooKeeper based clusters.
+The `kraftMetadata` option will be ignored when used with ZooKeeper-based clusters.

 ### Kafka configuration

-In the Kafka configuration, the `logs.dir` option will be configured in the same way as in the past.
+In the Kafka configuration, the `logs.dir` option will be configured in the same way as present.
 In addition to that, we will also configure the `metadata.log.dir` option that we do not use today.
 This option will be configured only for KRaft clusters.
 It will be set to the volume marked as `kraftMetadata: shared`.
 Or - if the flag is not set for any of the volumes - it will be set to the node with the lowest configured volume ID.

 The currently used `metadata.log.dir` will be also stored in an annotation on the `StrimziPodSet` representing the node pool.
-This annotation will be used to detect changes to the metadata log volume and used to log such event.
+This annotation will be used to detect changes to the metadata log volume and used to log such events.
-In the future - if needed - it can be also used to for example prevent the change or _reassign_ the metadata log in some other way (this is however not planned by this proposal).
+In the future, if necessary, it could also be used, for example, to prevent changes or to reassign the metadata log in a different way.
+However, such functionality is not planned as part of this proposal.

 ### Changing the metadata log directory / volume

 The volume / directory used for the metadata log might change in several situations:
-* When user changes the `kraftMetadata` flag and moves it to another volume
+* When a user changes the `kraftMetadata` flag and moves it to another volume
 * When the volume originally used for the metadata is removed
 * When a new volume with lower volume ID is added to the JBOD list